 - October — Update 23: Where Dragons Dwell travels into the regions of the Iron Hills and Grey Mountains with a new quest pack and two additional chapters of the Black Book.
 Hobbits get an avatar update and the level cap is increased to 120.

 - November — Two “legendary” (progression) servers, Anor and Ithil, launch for subscribers.

 - January — The Anvil of Winterstith raid commences.

 - March — Mines of Moria opens its doors for the progression servers.
 The game suffers a massive four-day outage.

-- June — The most recent update, Vales of Anduin, is added with Beornings, Radagast, and lots of Great Eagles.
+- June — The Vales of Anduin update is added with Beornings, Radagast, and lots of Great Eagles.
 Update 24 also revamps the virtue system and rolls out the optional 64-bit client.
 The progression servers unlock Siege of Mirkwood.

 - August — Patch 24.2 fleshes out Vales of Anduin, adds a Dwarf dungeon, and adds a Book of Mordor interlude quest series.